Developmental Editing

 With my service, you’ll receive:

-• edits and comments throughout the manuscript itself.
+- edits and comments throughout the manuscript itself.
 These may highlight points made in the report or give suggestions for improving specific techniques.
 I might edit certain passages of the manuscript to demonstrate how one of the issues discussed in the report could be addressed.
 I won’t rewrite your work.

-Do you need a developmental edit?
+Do all books need a developmental edit?

 If you’d like some feedback, but not a full developmental edit, then a manuscript evaluation may be the thing.
 This is also a big-picture look at your book, but it is less extensive and doesn’t include in-text edits.